 The hypertonic solution has an osmolarity of 575 mOsm/L. It is used to supply water, electrolytes (Na, K, Ca, Cl), and energy.
 It is also an alkalizing agent.

-Precaution: Not to be used in newborns (<28 days) to avoid ceftriaxone calcium precipitation, causing death.
+Precaution: Dextrose 5% in Ringer’s Lactate should not to be used in newborns (<28 days) to avoid ceftriaxone calcium precipitation, causing death.
 Also avoided in patients that cannot tolerate lactate.

 Normosol-M and Dextrose Solution

 A hypertonic solution containing balanced electrolytes – sodium, potassium, magnesium, chloride, and bicarbonate in addition to 5% dextrose.
-It has an osmolarity of 363 mOsmol/liter.
+It has an osmolarity of 363 mOsmol/litre.

 Uses: It can supply the body with water and electrolyte needs.
 With 170 calories, it can provide small energy.

-Precaution: Patients with congestive heart failure, renal insufficiency, pulmonary edema.
+Precaution: Patients with congestive heart failure, renal insufficiency, pulmonary oedema.

 These types of IV fluids are used to treat dehydration, supply water for the excretion of waste from the body.
 Examples are 0.45% Sodium Chloride, 2.5% Dextrose in Water (D2.5W)